pixielabs/cavy/README.md

 Cavy fits in between shallow-render testing and testing within your native environment.

-### Cavy's components

-Cavy provides 3 tools to let you run integration tests:

-1. A store of 'test hooks'; key-value pairs between a string identifier and a component somewhere in your app component tree.
-2. A set of helper functions to write spec files.
-3. A `<Tester>` component you wrap around your entire app to make the test hook store available, and autorun your test cases on boot.

 ## Installation

 To get started using Cavy, install it using `yarn`: